Delights of the rainy season in the redwoods

 Fantastic fungi

-Coast redwood forests are best known for their larger flora, but this ecosystem is also home to some wondrous things at a much smaller scale.
-This is a good time to highlight these strange residents, as they flourish in the fall and winter rains.
+Coast redwood forests are best known for their larger flora, but this ecosystem is also home to wondrous things at a much smaller scale.
+Fall and winter are a great time to look for mysterious mushrooms, as they flourish during the rainy season.

-Coral fungus emerges from the forest floor after the rain, and comes in a variety of colors: white, yellow, orange and red.
-It quickly grows to a height of 5-10 inches off the forest floor, forming connections to the roots of trees and trading the nutrients absorbed from the soil for sugars from the trees.
+One of our favorites, coral fungus, emerges after the rain, and comes in a variety of colors: white, yellow, orange, and red.
+It quickly grows to a height of 5 to 10 inches off the forest floor, forming connections with the roots of trees and trading nutrients absorbed from the soil for sugars produced by the trees.

 It’s obvious how the bird’s nest fungus gets its name.
-But it’s also fascinating how this mushroom’s shape helps reproduction.
-It is shaped in a way that it becomes a perfect splash cup.
-When a raindrop falls and hits the cup of the mushroom, it has enough force to propel the peridioles outside the cup onto some other surface, where spores are released.
+But it’s also fascinating how this mushroom’s form helps with reproduction.
+It’s shaped in a way that creates a perfect splash cup: When a raindrop falls and hits the cup of the mushroom, it propels the egg-like peridioles inside the cup out onto other surfaces, where spores are released.

 About the author